Prop 13 California

 - Owner of vehicle did not have insurance: The owner of the vehicle did not have insurance, but the driver who borrowed the car did have insurance on another car.
 As such, the driver is considered insured and entitled to his or her full measure of damages.

 If you were uninsured and injured in a auto accident, our knowledgeable accident attorneys can help you get the compensation you deserve.
-Call us at (310) 943-1171, 24 hours a day, 7 days a week for a free consultation tailored to the specifics of your case, our attorneys speak English, French, Spanish, Russian, Armenian, and Italian.
+Call us at (310) 943-1171, 24 hours a day, 7 days a week for a free consultation tailored to the specifics of your case.
+Attorneys at KAASS Law speak English, French, Spanish, Russian, Armenian, and Italian.